 - Australia has a Consulate in Latvia headed by an Honorary Consul.
 The Consulate provides limited consular assistance.
 It does not provide visa and immigration services, nor does it issue passports.
 You can get full consular assistance from the Australian Embassy in Stockholm, Sweden.
 See

 Where to get help.

 Entry and exit

-Latvia is party to the Schengen Convention, along with a number of other European countries.
+Latvia is a party to the Schengen Convention, along with a number of other European countries.
 This allows you to enter Latvia without a visa in some circumstances.
+More information:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Latvia does not have an Embassy in Australia.
 However, you can submit your Latvian visa application through the